Skip to Content

-Pitocin®, a synthetic form of oxytocin, is routinely given to women before, during and immediately following birth to induce and augment labor and to also prevent and treat postpartum hemorrhage.
-Much to the surprise of the medical community, a recent study showed that Pitocin® is linked to postpartum depression and anxiety.
+Pitocin®, a synthetic form of oxytocin, is routinely given to women before, during and immediately following birth to induce and augment labor, and to also prevent and treat postpartum hemorrhage.

-For women with a history of depression or anxiety prior to pregnancy, receiving Pitocin® increased the risk of postpartum depression or anxiety by 36%.
+—>>> According to the 2017 study, women with a history of depression or anxiety prior to pregnancy, receiving Pitocin® increased the risk of postpartum depression or anxiety by 36%.
+For women with no prior history of depression or anxiety, receiving Pitocin® increased their risk of postpartum depression or anxiety by 32%.
+Let that sink in for a moment.

 I Bet the Numbers Are Even Higher

+While I pondered these incredibly high numbers, it occurred to me that the numbers may actually be higher.
 The information used in the research study came from women that received a diagnosis and/or a psychotropic medication.
 What about those that didn’t seek help?

+In my experience, many women do not seek professional help when experiencing postpartum anxiety and/or depression.
 How many anxious or depressed mothers never confide to their care providers about what they’re feeling?
 Or even worse, were dismissed and told “everything will be fine”.

 It’s Not Just in Our Heads